Updated on 11/28/2023 with the latest instructions on Windows 11 and multipoint pairing.

 1. Turn on pairing mode for your JBL device

-If you have paired your device previously, you can manually put it in pairing mode by holding down the Bluetooth button for at least 3 seconds, until the LED flashes (JBL speakers typically have a dedicated Bluetooth button).
+If you have paired your device previously, you can manually put it in pairing mode.
+For speakers, hold down the Bluetooth button for at least 3 seconds until the LED flashes (JBL speakers typically have a dedicated Bluetooth button).
 With JBL over-ear and on-ear headphones, the Power button usually doubles as the Bluetooth button.
 For earbuds, take both buds out of the case, then tap and hold the control button (or touch interface) for five seconds to put them into pairing mode.

-MacOS.
-On your Mac, choose Apple menu > System Preferences, then click Bluetooth.
+On your Mac, open the Apple menu, select "System Settings," and then click on "Bluetooth."
 Select your JBL device from the list, then click Connect.
-If asked, click Accept.

-Windows 10.
-Open “Bluetooth & other devices” in the System Settings either by clicking on your Bluetooth button in the tool bar and selecting “Show Bluetooth devices”.
-If the Bluetooth button is hidden, you'll find it under the upward arrow on the task bar at the bottom of your display (see below).
+Open “Bluetooth & devices” in Windows Settings by clicking the Bluetooth button in the toolbar and selecting “Add a Bluetooth Device.”
+If the Bluetooth button is hidden, click on the Windows icon in the lower-left corner of the taskbar, select Settings, and then "Bluetooth & devices."

 3. Confirm successful pairing

-Troubleshooting your Bluetooth connection
+5. Troubleshoot your Bluetooth connection

 If you have followed the steps above and your device still isn’t pairing, try the steps in our detailed guide on how to fix Bluetooth pairing problems.

-[Image credits: JBL, Techlicious]
+[Image credits: Jonathan Takiff/Techlicious, screenshots via Techlicious]